flex-development/kronk/README.md

 #### `Argument#toString()`

-Get the human readable equivalent of the argument.
+Get the argument as a human-readable string.

 ##### Returns